How to Optimize Your Google Ad Grant Account in 6 Steps

 ,

-You saw how valuable the Google Ad Grant could be for your nonprofit, you went through the application process, and you received the grant.
+You recognized how valuable the Google Ad Grant could be for your nonprofit, you completed the application process, and your nonprofit received the grant.
 Congratulations!
-Your nonprofit’s journey with the Google Ad Grant has just begun.

-Now that you have the grant, it’s time to reach wider audiences and get the right kind of attention for your nonprofit.
+Now that you have the grant, it’s time to use it to reach new audiences and drive traffic to your nonprofit website.
 If you don’t know how to get started or you’re not seeing results from your ads yet, don’t worry.
-There’s plenty you can do to optimize your Google Ad Grant account and make it work for you.

-Managing a Google Ad Grant can be complex, so we’ve compiled a list of six steps that make optimizing your Google Ad Grant account simple:
+We’ve compiled a list of steps that make optimizing your Google Ad Grant account simple:

 1. Understand the basics of your Google Ad Grant account.